Charles Tannock

-Dr Timothy Charles Ayrton Tannock MBE (born 25 September 1957) is a British psychiatrist, Conservative Party politician and former Member of the European Parliament (MEP) for London.
+Dr Timothy Charles Ayrton Tannock MBE (born 25 September 1957) is a British psychiatrist, independent politician and former Member of the European Parliament (MEP) for London.

 Education

 Tannock was educated at Bradfield College, before going up to read medicine at Balliol College, Oxford, followed by the Middlesex Hospital Medical School, London University, where he qualified as a doctor.
-He speaks French, Italian, Spanish and Portuguese having spent part of his early life living abroad.
+He speaks French, Italian, Spanish and Portuguese having spent part of his early life living abroad, first in Italy between the age of 4 and 8 then Portugal from 8 till early adulthood when he completed university.

 He is a dual British and Irish citizen.